compilit/compilit-commons/core-api/README.md

 # compilit-core

-The core package for all Compilit libraries and frameworks
+The core package containing the shared APIs and basic functionality for all Compilit libraries